HinduTempleCoins/melek-condenser/src/app/help/en/welcome.md

 ### 3. Some ground rules

-1. It is free to post, comment, and vote on all content at <a target="_blank" href="https://blurt.blog">blurt.blog</a>.
+1. It is free to post, comment, and vote on all content at <a target="_blank" rel="noopener noreferrer" href="https://blurt.blog">blurt.blog</a>.
 2. Do not plagiarize, and be sure to cite sources, including copyrighted images.

 ### 3. Update your profile